grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 This Statement uses three values rather than zero, one or two as in the examples we had.
 When I need to use collections with deterministic size (and I do prefer to do it everywhere where using collection with non-deterministic size would force me to use a `for` loop in my Statement), I pick 3, which is the number I got from Mark Seemann and the rationale is that 3 is the smallest number that has distinct head, tail and middle element.
 One or two elements seem like a special case, while three sounds generic enough.

-One more thing we can do is to ensure that we didn’t write a **false positive**, i.e. a Statement that is always true due to being badly written.
+One more thing we can do is to ensure that we didn't write a **false positive**, i.e. a Statement that is always true due to being badly written.
 In other words, we need to ensure that the Statement we just wrote will ever evaluate to false if the implementation is wrong.
 As we wrote it after the implementation is in place, we do not have this certainty.

 What we will do is to modify the implementation slightly to make it badly implemented and see how our Statement will react (we expect it to evaluate to false):